szymon6927/szymonmiks.pl/blog/content/post/09-hexagonal-architecture/index.md

     "clean architecture",
     "ports and adapters"
 ]
-draft = true
+draft = false
 +++

 ## Intro

-Hexagonal architecture is one of the style of application architecture that you can use in your project.
+Hexagonal architecture is one of the styles of application architecture that you can use in your project.
-In today's blog post I would like to show you, how you can build your application using hexagonal architecture with Python.
+In today’s blog post I would like to show you how you can build your application using a hexagonal architecture with Python.

-I don't want to focus on the theoretical side of it - there are many such materials on the internet.
+Instead of focusing on the theoretical side (there are already enough of these articles on the web), we will take a more practical approach.
-Instead, I would like to show it to you from a practical perspective.

 ## History

 Originally **hexagonal architecture** was invented by [Alistair Cockburn](https://en.wikipedia.org/wiki/Alistair_Cockburn) in 2005.

-Then around 2008, Jeffrey Palermo invented something very similar that he called **onion architecture**.
+Then around 2008, Jeffrey Palermo invented something very similar called **onion architecture**.

-And then as the last one, around 2011 [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) came up with his idea called **clean architecture**.
+And then, as the last one, around 2011, [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) came up with his idea called **clean architecture**.

-So if you heard terms like:
+So if you hear the following terms:
 - hexagonal architecture (aka. ports and adapters)
 - onion architecture
 - clean architecture
 - screaming architecture

-It’s all about the same idea.
-Of course, there are some details that are different but in general, the idea is the same.
+It’s generally about the same idea, with some minor variations.

 ## Quick intro

-Here is how it looks on the diagram:
+Please consider the following diagram:

 ![hexagonal-architecture-diagram](img/hexagonal-architecture-diagram.jpg)

-I will not go in-depth with the explanation of it.
-Instead, I will give you a quick intro to all the concepts from the diagram.
+Let me quickly introduce you to all the concepts included in the diagram.
-I believe the best explanation will be a real example where I apply all of it.
+The best explanation will be a code example where all these concepts are applied simultaneously.
-You can find it in the section below.
+For the example please have a look at the section below.

-In general, ports are responsible for communication with the outside world.
+Generally speaking, ports are responsible for communication with the outside world.
-Usually, they are implemented as interfaces.
-Adapters are concrete implementations of our ports.
+Usually, they are implemented as interfaces, whereas adapters are concrete implementations of our ports.

-**input port (aka. driver port or primary port)** - it exposes the application feature to the outside world, it’s an entry point to our business logic
+**input port (aka. driver port or primary port)** - exposes the application features to the outside world.
+It’s an entry point to our business logic.

-**input adapter** - it's a concrete implementation of how we want to enter our application, for example via REST endpoint
+**input adapter** - is a concrete implementation of how we want to enter our application, for example via REST endpoint etc.

-**output port (aka. driven or secondary)** - it is used to interact with outbound things, for example, reading/writing data from a database
+**output port (aka. driven or secondary)** - it is used to interact with outbound things, for example, reading/writing data from/to a database.

-**output adapter** - it is a concrete implementation of the above.
-For example, implementation of communication with a specific database, eg MySQL
+**output adapter** - it is the concrete implementation of the above.
+For example, implementation of communication with a specific database, e.g. MySQL.

-**use case (aka. application layer)** - this layer answers the question “what to do”, it controls the flow
+**use case (aka. application layer)** - this layer answers the question "what to do".
+It controls the flow.

-**domain** - in opposition to the above layer, this one answers the question “how to do”, here our business logic lives, this is the place where our application makes money, it's the heart of our app
+**domain** - in contrast to the above layer, this one answers the question "how to do".
+Here our business logic lives.
+This is the place where our application makes money.
+This is the heart of our app.

 As you can see on the diagram the use case layer knows what to do but is not aware of how to do it.
 The use case layer delegates it to the domain layer.
-Having that the domain layer is not aware of any ports or adapters.
+Because of this, the domain layer is not aware of any ports or adapters.
-It's another separation of concerns but on the lowest level.
+The domain layer should not have any dependencies to the layers above it.

 ## Example